guardian/path-manager/readme.md

     }
 ```

-If successful this operation will return a JSON response with the paths registered, These are indexed by path type.
+If successful this operation will return an argo response with the paths registered, These are indexed by path type.

 example: